wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 ### Plan

-This should take about 2 weeks.
+Planning should take about 2 weeks.

-This should be done before the projects three weeks starts.
+A basic project outline should be done before the projects three weeks starts.

 Come up with a few different project ideas.